Battle Master

-Battle Master is a 1990 fantasy action adventure game designed by Mike Simpson and Simon Jones for PSS and distributed by Mirrorsoft.
+Battle Master is a 1990 fantasy action adventure game designed by Mike Simpson and Simon Jones for PSS and published by Mirrorsoft.
 The game is a fantasy adventure in which the player controls a champion who must battle evil forces to conquer four kingdoms, uniting the four kings' crowns and presenting them to the Watcher in order to restore the world to peace.

 Gameplay

 Battle Master is a squad-based action-adventure game viewed from a top-down isometric perspective.

 After choosing a race - human, elf, dwarf or orc - and a Dungeons & Dragons-style class - warrior, merchant, archer or mage - the player is presented with a map, from which destinations are chosen.
 At each destination the player may choose to parley - giving an opportunity to purchase useful items from the destination, rather than having to find them - or may enter the destination.

 At this point the player enters the area and must defeat a minimum of 75% of the hostile forces present in order to proceed.
 Combat is either close-quarters mêlée, using such weapons as swords and clubs, or ranged, using arrows or magic.
 In addition to the main player character it is possible to recruit up to four followers, who may be given rudimentary formations (row, column, wedge), positions (front, rear) and basic commands (rally).
 Defeating enemies and proceeding on from an area is the only way to unlock further destinations on the map.

 Difficulty increases as the player progresses to new areas; to cope with this players may either find or buy (using looted gold) improved equipment such as armour and weaponry.